Using UUA Publications for Online Religious Education and Small Group Ministry

 All resources identified in UUA publications as meant for each participant in the group to have their own copy (e.g. handouts, leader resources, facilitator resources, homework instructions, exercises, etc.) can be scanned and emailed, screen shared, posted in a private social media group, or otherwise distributed electronically for the purpose of virtual gathering without express permission from the UUA.
 Please include the copyright notice found on the copyright page at the beginning of the book.
 If you have questions, please email publications [at] uua [dot] org .

 The UUA’s Tapestry of Faith online curricula and resources have always been free to download and adapt for use outside the traditional, in-person religious education setting.
-Congregations and families have blanket permission to share stories, activities, and readings from Tapestry of Faith electronically.
-Please credit the UUA as copyright owner.
-When you share, please acknowledge any adaptations (edits) to published material that you have made.
+Congregations and families have blanket permission to share stories, activities, and readings from Tapestry of Faith to facilitate online gathering for religious education.
+When you share, please acknowledge the UUA's Tapestry of Faith as your source; acknowledge the copyright owner of specific material; and acknowledge any adaptations (edits) to published material that you have made.